DroidKaigi/conference-app-2021/ios/README.md

 ### Snapshot Testing

 - In this app, we introduce Snapshot Testing.
 Snapshots are saved in each Test module's `__Snapshots__` directory.
 - When component or view's appearance are updated, there is no need to update snapshots in PR.
-CI will automaticaly update snapshots.
+CI will automaticaly update snapshots and create PullRequest.

 ## Requirements